imagej/imagej.github.io/pages/SPIM_Registration_Method.md

 ### Overview of imaged specimens

-![<b>Figure 6:</b> Examples of various reconstructed multi-view datasets](Showcase.jpg
+![<b>Figure 6:</b> Examples of various reconstructed multi-view datasets](/images/pages/Showcase.jpg
-"Figure 6: Examples of various reconstructed multi-view datasets") We demonstrated the performance of our registration framework on multi-view *in toto* imaging of fixed and living specimen of various model organisms ([Figure 6](Media:Showcase.jpg "wikilink")), in particular
+"Figure 6: Examples of various reconstructed multi-view datasets")" We demonstrated the performance of our registration framework on multi-view *in toto* imaging of fixed and living specimen of various model organisms ([Figure 6](Media:Showcase.jpg "wikilink")), in particular